ropensci/GSODR/README.md

 ##### Working with climate data from *GSODRdata*

-Now that the extra data have been installed, take a look at the CHELSA data that are one of the data sets included in the *GSODRdata* package.
+Now that the extra data have been installed, take a look at the CHELSA data that are one of the data sets included in *GSODRdata*.

 CHELSA (Climatologies at high resolution for the earth’s land surface areas) are climate data at (30 arc sec) for the earth land surface